michaelseemichaeldo/escrow256/avoiding_common_attacks.md

 # Integer Overflow and Underflow¶

-If a balance reaches the maximum uint value (2^256) it will circle back to zero which checks for the condition.
-This may or may not be relevant, depending on the implementation.
-Think about whether or not the uint value has an opportunity to approach such a large number.
-Think about how the uint variable changes state, and who has authority to make such changes.
-If any user can call functions which update the uint value, it's more vulnerable to attack.
-If only an admin has access to change the variable's state, you might be safe.
-If a user can increment by only 1 at a time, you are probably also safe because there is no feasible way to reach this limit.

-The same is true for underflow.
-If a uint is made to be less than zero, it will cause an underflow and get set to its maximum value.

-Be careful with the smaller data-types like uint8, uint16, uint24...etc: they can even more easily hit their maximum value.

-Warning: Be aware there are around 20 cases for overflow and underflow.

-One simple solution to mitigate the common mistakes for overflow and underflow is to use SafeMath.sol library for arithmetic functions.
+To avoid integer overflow and underflow issues when the balance reaches the maximum uint value of 2^256 the SafeMath.sol library for arithmetic functions from OpenZeppelin has been imported into the escrow contract.
+Further, only uint  was used (an alias for uint256), which has higher maximum value than uint8, uint16, uint24...etc

 # Denial of Service with Failed Call (SWC-113)
 Another potential danger of passing execution to another contract is a denial of service attack (SWC-113).
+To mitigate this risk I have avoided loops over any arrays in the escrow contract.

+# TxOrigin Attack (SWC-115)
+To avoid the risk of TxOrigin attach, tx.origin was not used in the smart contracts.
+Rather msg.sender was used in the escrow contracts.

 # Forcibly Sending Ether to a Contract¶